 • If you do not wish anyone to see your browsing history, you can set your browser safety settings to private browsing.
 Or you can delete your browsing history after the session.

 For more information on how to ensure your privacy and safety on Big White Wall please follow the ‘Keep safe on Big White Wall’ link located in the bottom left corner of the website.

-13. How can I review a LiveTherapy session?
+13. How can I attend a LiveTherapy session?

 Once you’ve finished a session, you’ll have the option to rate your experience.
 We collect this information anonymously and combine the ratings on the therapist’s profile.
 This helps us to track the quality of the service we are delivering.